 Shoes – One of the most important items – they can help or hurt.
 Make sure to buy appropriate shoes for your activities.
 There are so many options for Hiking boots, so make sure they are ideal for your activity.
 Waterproof, hot weather, cold weather, leather, synthetic, etc. Also, ideally, they will be light and easy to clean.
 I love my boots and I have hiked Machu Picchu, Tongariro Alpine Crossing in New Zealand, Sapa in Vietnam, and now Annapurna Base Camp.
 It’s also very important, to make sure you wear them before you go on your hike.
 I wore my boots to do my cardio when I first got them.
 By the time I went hiking, the boots were broken in and extremely comfortable.

 Backpack – I finally invested in a very good backpack that is “antigravity” (Osprey magic).
 It was not very cheap, but it is an investment in my back.
 Another tip I can give you, you also can train with a pack to add weight and simulate the weight that you might be carrying during a high-altitude hike.

-Make up Time – As I always say, “Make time, not excuses”.
-I know it sounds like a lot of work and time associated to a fitness goal.
+Make Time – As I always say, “Make time, not excuses”.
+I know it sounds like a lot of work and time associated with a fitness goal.
 We all agree that we have a busy lifestyle.
 I get it, I am very busy too.
 But it is so rewarding when we work towards our goal, especially when it is related to improving your physical and mental health.
-Get up earlier, go to bed later, use your lunch hour or take your friends or family with you on your journey are a few advices I can give you.
+Get up earlier, go to bed later, use your lunch hour or take your friends or family with you on your journey are a few pieces of advice I can give you.